 - Appendix 19 Road Scheme Programme

 - Appendix 21 Stakeholder Management Plan

 - Appendix 22 Benefits Realisation and Monitoring Plan

 Phase 3 – Drumbridges to Forches Cross, Jetty Marsh II and Exeter Rd

-The Drumbridges to Forches Cross stretch is part of the scheme which was granted planning permission in June 2017, and a planning application for the revised Jetty Marsh II section is due for submission in 2019.
-Proposed improvements to Exeter Road were consulted on in November 2018 and presented to Devon County Council’s Cabinet in February 2019.
-The Cabinet Report can be accessed here.
+The Drumbridges to Forches Cross stretch is part of the scheme which was granted planning permission in June 2017, and the revised Jetty Marsh II section was granted planning permission in September 2019.
+Proposed improvements to Exeter Road were consulted on in November 2018 and presented to Devon County Council’s Cabinet in a Cabinet Report in February 2019.